-Now, the fire seems to have subsided and the dust is settling.
-When the terror of MS was finally not staring me in the face at close range, I looked around and the full weight of the lost time came into full view.
+passed my withered, weak legs began to grow stronger.
+My resentment can be explained this way: The fire of neurological degeneration subsided and the dust settled.
+The terror of MS was finally not staring me in the face at close range, I looked around and the full weight of the lost time came into full view.
 Multiple sclerosis robbed me of 36 years—the best years in the prime of my life.
-What's left?
-I'm an old man!
+What was left?
+An old man!
 Was this trial really necessary?
 Apparently, it was necessary.
 I think God is more concerned about my holiness than my happiness.
 God was always with me—even in my darkest days during all those decades.

 For me to ask God why more than half of my life has involved sickness and disability is to presume it should have been different.
 But why should I presume my life should have been without adversity or suffering?
 Throughout the centuries, suffering has been part of the human experience.
 As for the answer to my Why of suffering, it may be found where I least expected to find it.